DataverseLabs/pyinterpolate/paper/paper.md

 (3) $$\sum_{j=1}\lambda_{j} \gamma(x_{i}, x_{j}) + \mu = \bar{\gamma}(x_{i}, V); i=1, 2, ..., K$$ $$\sum_{i}\lambda_{i} = 1$$

 where $\gamma(x_{i}, x_{j})$ is a semivariance between points $x_{i}$ and $x_{j}$, $\bar{\gamma}(x_{i}, V)$ is an average semivariance between point $x_{i}$ and all other points.
 Semivariance is a key concept of spatial interpolation.
 It is a measure of a dissimilarity between observations in a function of distance.
-Equation (4) is a semivariance estimation formula and \autoref{fig2} and \autoref{fig3} show realization of experimental semivariogram.
+Equation (4) is a semivariance estimation formula.

 (4) $$\frac{1}{2N}\sum_{i}^{N}(z_{(x_{i} + h)} - z_{x_{i}})^{2}$$